openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Issuer MUST ensure the release of any privacy-sensitive data is legally based (e.g., if passing an e-mail address in the `login_hint` parameter).

-Below is a non-normative example of an issuance initiation request in a pre-authorized code flow:
+Below is a non-normative example of an Issuance Initiation Request in a pre-authorized code flow:

 ```
   GET /initiate_issuance?